-If a student receives a warning/detention notice for classwork and/or incomplete or missed homework, the notice and completed work must be turned in the next day.
+If a student receives a warning/detention notice for classwork and/or incomplete or missed homework, the notice, and completed work must be turned in the next day.
 (See Discipline Section) If either is not, the student will receive another infraction.
-Students will not be allowed to use the school phone to request forgotten materials be brought to school.
-Homework which is forgotten at home and brought to school by the parent/guardian will not be delivered to the classroom.
+Students will not be allowed to use the school phone to request that forgotten materials be brought to school.
+Homework that is forgotten at home and brought to school by the parent/guardian will not be delivered to the classroom.
+Parents should direct any questions about infractions to the student's teacher.